rushill2/IntegratedLibrarySystem/README.md

 2. Remove button needed for state transition

 ## DataVault
-Overarching data-store class that allows for pre-computing of values.
+- Overarching data-store class that allows for pre-computing of values.

-Ex: moving from search to search results - search results table populated onclick 'borrow' on search, and reference stored in DataVault
+- Ex: moving from search to search results - search results table populated onclick 'borrow' on search, and reference stored in DataVault

+- Each trigger (button or other) to transition to next page calls a function that precomputes values and then loads those retrieved or updated rows into the UI before initializing that fragment

 ### Functions